basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Data-structure.md

 * **Stacks** are a type of container adaptors with Last In First Out feature.
 * **Queues** are a type of container adaptors with First In First Out feature.
 * **Dequeues** are like vectors but double ended.

+ ### Non-Linear DS
+ - Data items are not organized sequentially.
+In other words, A data elements of the non linear data structure could be connected to more than one elements to reflect a special relationship among them.
+All the data elements in non linear data structure can not be traversed in single run.

+* **Balanced Binary Search Tree** The BST is one way to organize data in a tree structure.
+In each subtree rooted at x, the following BST property holds: Items on the left subtree of x are smaller than x and items on the right subtree of x are greater than (or equal to) x. allows for O(log n) search(key), insert(key), findMin()/findMax(), successor(key)/predecessor(key), and delete(key).
+  * ****